semmyk-research/parserPDF/README.md

 2. Open the provided local URL (e.g., http://127.0.0.1:7860) in your browser.

 3. In the UI:
-   - Upload PDF/HTML files or directories via the "PDF & HTML ➜ Markdown" tab.
+   - Upload PDF/HTML/Word files or directories via the "PDF, HTML & Word ➜ Markdown" tab.
    - Configure LLM/Marker settings in the accordions (e.g., select provider, model, tokens).
    - Click "Process All Uploaded Files" to convert.
    - View logs, JSON output, and download generated Markdown files.